jeraman/what-can-i-cook/README.md

 # What Can I Cook?
-Small project developed to improve my Angular skills.
+Tell me what is in your fridge.
+Get recipes.
+Small project started to improve my Angular skills.
 Generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.